abdul-mujeeb1/learning-javascript/README.md

 # Javascript Data Types
 ## Undefined vs null

+## Multable vs Immutable
+- In JavaScript, data types can be categorized as mutable or immutable based on whether their values can be changed after they are created.
+- Primitives are immutable and non-primitives are mutable means they will be modifed after created.

 Undefined : in the absence of a definition.
 Undefined uses as a default value when JS engine initializes our variables. we sue Undefined for anything like functions dont retuurn anythng or missing properties from object.